rodolfomarianocy/rodolfomarianocy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AppSec
+- 🔭 I’m currently working in AppSec
 - 👯 I’m looking to collaborate on security research and open source projects...
 - 📫 How to reach me: https://www.linkedin.com/in/rodolfomarianocy
 - 😄 Pronouns: xFriday